hoffstadt/DearPyGui/docs/source/about/what-why.rst

 DPG is a simple, bloat-free, and powerful Python GUI framework.

-DPG is build with *Dear ImGui* and other extensions in order to create a unique retained mode API, as opposed to Dear ImGui's immediate mode paradigm.
+DPG is built with *Dear ImGui* and other extensions in order to create a unique retained mode API, as opposed to Dear ImGui's immediate mode paradigm.

 Under the hood, DPG uses the immediate mode paradigm allowing for extremely